-Wander down the side streets to discover Belgrade’s so called Bohemian district.
+Wander down the side streets to discover Skadarlija – The Old Bohemian Quarter of Belgrade.
 In this little historic quarter of the city, you will find a wonderful atmosphere of cafe’s, restaurants, street art and more.
 This is the place to head for a lazy lunch or relaxed dinner.

-Restoration efforts are still taking place, the very pretty town still bears the scars of the conflict which saw more than 1700 people from the mostly agricultural town killed.
-Bullet holes and shrapnel markings on building facades are still common place.
+Restoration efforts are still taking place so the very pretty town still bears the scars of the conflict which saw more than 1700 people from the mostly agricultural town killed.
+Bullet holes and shrapnel markings on building facades are still commonplace.
 Wander the narrow streets of Old Town to find the Church of St Michael and the Tvrda Fortress.

 While the history of paprika cultivation and the quaint nature of the town itself is probably worth a visit, the real drawcard to this region is the spectacle at the Badok Puszta Horse Farm on the outskirts of town.

 Csikós or Hungarian Cowboys are the mounted horse herdsmen of the Puszta region of western Hungary.
 Famous the world over for their skill and fearlessness with horses.
 Horses are bred and carefully selected, along with talented horsemen to train in the traditional methods of herding and hunting.

-Since a bow was traditionally used, a horseman was required to let go of the reins with both hands, this required extraordinary equestrian skills to shoot on the move.
+Since a bow was traditionally used, a horseman was required to let go of the reins with both hands.
+Extraordinary equestrian skills were required to shoot on the move like this.
 The relationship between man and horse is a sight to behold, especially one man riding up to 10 galloping horses.